coon42/hc4-oled/README.md

 # hc4-oled

+**This repository was forked from:** https://codeberg.org/wh0ami/hc4-oled **and was adjusted to work with Archdroid XFCE image from:** https://archdroid.org/en/images/odroidc4/.

 This is a simple python3 daemon for the OLED display of the Odroid HC4.
 It can display some information about the operating system, the disks and some other hardware components.

 I developed and tested this on a Odroid HC4 with Armbian Buster, kernel 5.10.57-meson64 and a mdadm RAID1 consisting of two Toshiba DT01ACA300 hard disks.